Rhinemann/The-Adept/Actual Rules/Cortex Basics.md

 ## Hitches and Botches

 Any die that comes up with a result of 1 is called a hitch.
 Set hitches aside; they can’t be included in a total and they count as zeroes.
-The Game Modetator has the special ability to activate hitches; this is covered later in the Player’s Guide.
-When the Game Modetator rolls a hitch, it’s called an opportunity.
+The Game Moderator has the special ability to activate hitches; this is covered later in the Player’s Guide.
+When the Game Moderator rolls a hitch, it’s called an opportunity.
 The terms are different because some game effects apply only to hitches, and some only apply to opportunities.

 If all your dice come up as 1, that’s a botch and it’s a sign of trouble, as your total is effectively zero.
 Failing a dice roll isn’t that bad most of the time.
 The story moves forward, just not how your PC might like it to.
 With a botch, there’s no ambiguity - things are bad for your PC, and their story hits a brick wall for a moment.